 Our business model is based on capturing the most value through vertical integration.
 We believe it is an important part of our design, manufacturing and operations as it enables us to develop a more performant aircraft and tightly-integrated operations with a goal of long-term, durable margins.
-Particularly in a new industry such as Urban Air Mobility, everything from the exacting requirements for an electric air taxi to the experience of end users utilizing new transportation solutions can best be managed with a vertical integration business model.
+Particularly in a new industry such as Urban Air Mobility, everything from the exacting certification requirements for an electric air taxi to the individual experience of end users can be better managed with a vertically integrated business model.
 When we started the business, the existing supply base did not have the technology we required in the size, dimensions and power needed.
 There are multiple examples of Joby-engineered parts, such as our flight control computer or direct drive electronic propulsion unit, that we believe generate more power in a smaller footprint and with fewer moving parts than ever before possible.
-Close collaboration between design, production and testing teams yield tight, iterative cycles which yield innovative solutions in less time than if we were dependent on outside vendors.
+Close collaboration between design, production and testing teams yield tight, iterative cycles, leading to innovative solutions in less time than if we were dependent on outside vendors.
 We expect this will be a competitive advantage now and in future years as our experience operating the air taxi service will flow into the design of next generation products.